Pictal Health – Health history visualization service & product

 But I wasn’t satisfied with it; it didn’t give me an easy way of comparing customer segments.
 So I drew this matrix, using size to indicate positive or ‘good.’

-Yes, it’s ugly, but it helped.
+It’s ugly, but it helped.
 I could have refined it, but I didn’t really need to, since it was just for me.
 (This drawing is also featured in a popular post I wrote called Draw your problem.)

 For us, it has been a long journey to try to understand what our ideal market should be.
 Below are some attributes of an ideal b2b beachhead market, mapped out.
 I spent quite a lot of time on this while part of the Mass Challenge accelerator in Fall 2022.